C-Sparrow/Tartana/doc/main/configuration.md

   When running the local download repository where should the downloads being saved to.

+- **tartana.local.downloads.speedlimit** [0]

+  The total max speed of the downloads in kb, if it is < 1 no download speed will be set.

 - **tartana.synology.enabled** [false

   Should Tartana run with a synology back end  (set tartana.local.enabled to false!).